BCM Group India

 Czench Republic Workforce Market Overview

-• there were approximately 245,573 job vacancies for about 284,430 unemployed individuals in 2024, meaning vacancies approached the number of people available to fill them rather than being far fewer.
+• There were approximately 245,573 job vacancies for about 284,430 unemployed individuals in 2024, meaning vacancies approached the number of people available to fill them rather than being far fewer.

 • Approximately 66 % of Czech employers reported difficulties in finding qualified workers in a recent nationwide survey (2023).